Print this role profile

 Release and deployment

 Leads the assessment, analysis, planning and design of release packages, including assessment of risk.
 Liaises with business and IT partners on release scheduling and communication of progress.
 Conducts post release reviews.
-Ensures release processes and procedures are applied.
+Ensures release processes and procedures are applied and that releases can be rolled back as needed.
+Identifies, evaluates and manages the adoption of appropriate release and deployment tools, techniques and processes (including automation).

 Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
 Identifies, evaluates and recommends options, implementing if required.
 Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
 Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited.